 The Board is responsible for the governance of ActivateUTS.
 ActivateUTS operates bars, cafes and food outlets across the UTS campus.
 It also is responsible for the registration of official UTS student clubs.

 There are seven elected positions for student directors on the Board.
 To find out more about being a representative on the ActivateUTS Board, see ActivateUTS: Who we are.

-The UTS Students' Association is a completely independent and democratic organisation run by students, for students.
-See the UTS Students' Association website for more information.
+The UTS Students’ Association is a completely independent and democratic organisation run by students, for students.
+Visit the UTS Students’ Association for more information.